Brunei aims to slash carbon emissions by 20% in next 10 years - The Scoop

 “As a small nation with development along the coastline, the nation’s vulnerability and exposure to the adverse impacts of climate change grows as climate risks intensify,” the council said in a statement released last Thursday.

-As the sultanate seeks to diversify the economy through rapid expansion of the industrial sector, carbon emissions are expected to increase from the 10.1 MtCO2e recorded in 2018 to 29.5 MtCO2e by 2030.
+As the sultanate seeks to diversify the economy through rapid expansion of the industrial sector, carbon emissions are expected to rise from the 10.1 MtCO2e recorded in 2018 to 29.5 MtCO2e by 2030.

 However, the government said as part of its climate action pledge it will shrink this growth by 20 percent through the introduction of mandatory carbon reporting and eventually, a carbon pricing scheme for the energy sector.